-- 1 Click Wall (Tools palette, Create area). - 2 On the Wall Context toolbar, click Properties.
+- 1 Click Wall (Actionbar Components task area). - 2 On the Wall Context toolbar, click Properties.
 The Wall dialog box opens. - 3 Enter the following information: - In the Number of layers area, select one layer. - In the Positioning axis area, drag the component axis to an edge of the wall in the graphics.

-Note: The position of the component axis controls the wall's offset direction.
+Note: The position of the component axis controls the wall's off-set direction.
 The component axis can be on a side of the wall or anywhere within the wall.

-- 4 Enter the following information for layer number 1 in the Parameters, attributes tab: - Click the value displayed for Thickness, click in the list box, enter 0.300 and click OK to confirm.
-(This selects '0.30' and adds it to the list.) - Set the Priority to 300.
+- 4 Enter the following information for layer number 1 on the Parameters, attributes tab: - Click the value displayed for Thickness, click in the list box, enter 0.300 and click OK to confirm.
+(This selects 0.30 and adds it to the list.) - Set the Priority to 300.

-Note: The Priority rating controls the manner in which components intersect.
+Note: The Priority rating controls the way components intersect.
 Components with a lower priority rating have a 'hole' cut in them where they are intersected by other components.
 This ensures that these areas are not counted twice in subsequent quantity takeoff operations.